DmitryMyadzelets/epicx/journal/week 27.md

 <img alt="Cell cooling design" src="/img/2024-07-02 - Cell.png" width=400px>

 ### Quality of the modelels for the Peltier
 Despite the fact the numerical models we developed for the PE-16 module are in line with the experimintal results, we need to evaluate them using common apprache.
-The best evaluation metrics for regression models are Mean Squre Error (MSE), Mean Absolute Error (MAE) and R squared.
+The best evaluation metrics for regression models are Mean Square Error (MSE), Mean Absolute Error (MAE) and R squared.
 These metrics applied for our models are following:

 Linear regression models:
 | Model | MSE | MAE | R^2 |